 Cancer Connection volunteers have all personally experienced cancer, either as a survivor, or by caring for a loved one with cancer.
-After successful completion of a 10-hour training class, volunteers may elect to serve in any or all of our three core programs:
+After successful completion of volunteer training, volunteers may elect to serve in any or all of our three core programs:

 Cancer Connection volunteers offer one-on-one emotional support to individuals who are currently experiencing cancer.
 Matches are based on a variety of criteria including cancer site, treatments, age and gender.
 Support is most often done via telephone although some matches communicate by email while others get together in person.

 Cancer Connection volunteers visit with cancer patients and their families at participating oncology centers, to offer snacks, information about community resources, and emotional support during infusion treatments.
 Oncology center volunteers also inform patients and their families of the many ways the Cancer Connection and its volunteers can be of service to them.